yayorbitgum/Learning/ISS_Tracker/README.md

 # ISS Location Tracker

-Keeps track of current International Space Station location using API from http://api.open-notify.org/, checks to see if it's above me in OKC or nearby, and displays the current distance away from the center of my sky.
-Also displays information about geographical locations the ISS is flying over, if they're in the US or in populated areas on the globe.
+Keeps track of current International Space Station location using API from http://api.open-notify.org/, checks to see if it's above your input coordinates or nearby, and displays the current distance away from the center of your sky.
+Also displays the name of geographical locations the ISS is flying over.

 WIP features:

-- Check current ISS coordinates and showing if it's flying over any and all global features, including ocean and underwater locations..
-Assuming they're in these databases.
-- Input current location to check distance from wherever, not just OKC.
 - Interface, visual map representation.
 - Plotting of ISS course (would be interesting to see it line up with NASA data).